ts-9876/Fractals/README.md

 # Fractal Explorations

 This repository showcases the beauty and complexity of fractals through computational visualizations.
-Fractals are not only a fascinating mathematical concept that are relevant to physics but also a personal hobby of mine:
+Fractals are not only a fascinating mathematical concept that are relevant to physics but also a personal hobby of mine.

 - **Burning Ship Fractal**: A fractal with sharp, ship-like structures that emerges from iterative mapping.
 - **Julia Set**: A family of fractals related to the Mandelbrot set.